spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202311.0/unified-commerce/manage-using-glue-api/glue-api-authenticate-as-a-back-office-user.md

 ## Installation

-For detailed information on the modules that provide the API functionality and related installation instructions, see [GLUE: Customer Account Management feature integration](/docs/pbc/all/identity-access-management/{{page.version}}/install-and-upgrade/install-the-customer-account-management-glue-api.html).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Install the Customer Account Management Glue API](/docs/pbc/all/identity-access-management/{{page.version}}/install-and-upgrade/install-the-customer-account-management-glue-api.html).

 ## Authenticate as a Back Office user